 - a.
-Number of Awards.
-The number of awards will be consistent with the Component's RDT&E budget.
-No contracts will be awarded until evaluation of all qualified proposals for a specific topic is completed. - b.
+Number of Phase I Awards.
+The number of Phase I awards will be consistent with the Component's RDT&E budget.
+No Phase I contracts will be awarded until evaluation of all qualified proposals for a specific topic is completed. - b.
 Type of Funding Agreement.
-Each proposal selected for award will be funded under negotiated contracts or purchase orders and will include a reasonable fee or profit consistent with normal profit margins provided to profit-making firms for R/R&D work.
-Firm-Fixed-Price, Firm-Fixed-Price Level of Effort, Labor Hour, Time & Material, or Cost-Plus-Fixed-Fee type contracts can be negotiated and are at the discretion of the Component Contracting Officer. - c.
+Each Phase I proposal selected for award will be funded under negotiated contracts or purchase orders and will include a reasonable fee or profit consistent with normal profit margins provided to profit-making firms for R/R&D work.
+Firm Fixed Price, Firm-Fixed-Price Level of Effort, Labor Hour, Time & Material, or Cost-Plus-Fixed-Fee type contracts can be negotiated and are at the discretion of the Component Contracting Officer. - c.
 Dollar Value.
-The contract value varies among the DoD Components; it is therefore important for proposing firms to review Component-specific instructions regarding award size. - d.
+The Phase I contract value varies among the DoD Components; it is therefore important for proposing small business concerns to review Component-specific instructions regarding award size. - d.
 Timing.
-Proposing firms will be notified of selection or non-selection status for award by the DoD Component that originated the topic within 90 days of the closing date for the topic.
+Proposing small business concerns will be notified of selection or non-selection status for award by the DoD Component that originated the topic within 90 days of the closing date for the topic.
 Please refer to the Component-specific instructions for details.

 The SBA SBIR/STTR Policy Directive, Section 7(c)(1)(ii), states that agencies should issue the Phase I award no more than 180 days after the closing date of the topic.
-However, across DoD, the median time between the date that the SBIR BAA closes and the award of a Phase I contract is approximately four months.
+However, across DoD, the median time between the date that the STTR BAA closes and the award of a Phase I contract is approximately four months.

-4.14 Questions about this BAA and BAA Topics
+4.15 Questions about this BAA and BAA Topics

 a.
-General SBIR Questions/Information.
+General SBIR/STTR Questions/Information.